1kastner/conflowgen/docs/background.rst

 We took this changes as a motivation to rethink, rework, and improve the existing generator conceptually.
 Therefore, we created an improved container flow generator, named ConFlowGen, which allows the user to create synthetic but yet realistic data of container flows for maritime container terminals.
+It has been first academically described in :cite:t:`Kastner_Container_Flow_Generation_2022`, including a discussion of recent developments in the shipping industry as well as related academic synthetic data generators.

 .. figure:: images/container_terminal.svg
    :name: container-terminal